Tax Issues: Hong Kong residents moving to Australia

 In the growing unrest in Hong Kong, you may be considering moving to Australia – you should be aware of the following tax issues:

-If you can show that the monies were taxed before they were transferred to Australia, they will not be subject to tax Australia.
+- When moving monies/cash to Australia, if you can show that the monies were taxed before they were transferred to Australia, they will not be subject to tax in Australia.

-If you have monies in a pension fund, you can rollover these funds into an Australian superannuation fund provided your do this as soon as you become a resident of Australia.
+If you have monies in a pension fund, you can rollover these funds into an Australian superannuation fund provided you do this as soon as you become a resident of Australia.

 Foreign assets/Offshore investments